 In the U.S. we are fortunate to be living in a time when our societal development has seen huge breakthroughs in overcoming prejudice and inequality.
-More than any generation before, our choices and means to manifest our dreams are not dictated to us the way they have been in other generations.
+More than in any generation before, our choices and means to manifest our dreams are not dictated to us the way they have been in other generations.
 Doesn’t it behoove us then to take advantage of these freedoms and learn what our predecessors could only dream of knowing and experiencing?
 Add to these freedoms the good fortune of seeing Eastern wisdom practices migrating to the West, and we must admit that we are blessed indeed.
-Our grandparents and great grandparents were unfamiliar with words like Yoga, Qi Gong, Feng Shui, and Tantra.
-These once obscure and peculiar Eastern practices are now taught and practiced throughout the whole country and have become part of our everyday vocabulary and routines.
+Our grandparents and great-grandparents were unfamiliar with words like Yoga, Qi Gong, Feng Shui, and Tantra.
+These once-obscure and peculiar Eastern practices are now taught and practiced throughout the whole country and have become part of our everyday vocabulary and routines.

 This influx of Occidental information is changing the way we see the world and changing the way we see ourselves and each other.
 As we become increasingly fixated on the technological world, there is a greater need than ever before to be balanced by the practices that bring us back to our bodies and back to the natural world.
 It’s a new era for these teachings, and we are the pioneers and creators of this next generation of Mind and Body practices.

 A brief and succinct definition of Taoism might be: Living in harmony with Nature or Living in Harmony with Reality.

 Taoism (pronounced Dow-ism) is the first indigenous philosophy of China.
 The word Tao literally means “path” or “way” but can also be a metaphor for “essential nature” or “limitlessness.”
 The Way is the manifestation of the subtle laws that govern our natural world.
 We might even call it Reality.